-For more info on land use and parks in Wedgwood, see the Parks Committee page of the Wedgwood Community Council.
-Clean-up of the potential park site at the former Morningside substation, corner of NE 86th Street, began with soil testing in early 2012.
-The hair salon business (CC & Co) in the building at 8605 35th Ave NE closed in November 2012, but as of early 2013 the building on the site, which had a separate owner, had not yet been moved off of the site or torn down.
+As of early 2013 the building on the site, which had a separate owner (not the same as the owner of the hair salon), had not yet been moved off of the site or torn down.
 The complicated legal situation was that the building owner had a ground lease from City Light, so the building was technically hers.
 She was asked to move the building off of the site if she wanted to keep it.

 NOVEMBER 2013 UPDATE: After a long legal timeline, in November 2013 Seattle City Light obtained authority to demolish the building at 8605 35th Ave NE.
 The owner of the building (not the same person who owned the hair salon business) disputed who should be responsible for moving or the cost of demolition, so that was the reason for the long delay.
 I (Valarie) got there just in time on November 26, 2013, to take photos of the demolition which began at 7:45 AM and only took ten minutes.

-AUGUST 2014 UPDATE: In August 2014, Seattle voters approved Proposition 1, which created a Seattle Park District.
-One of the less notable or contentious aspects of Proposition 1 was funding set aside for future development of fourteen land-banked park sites around Seattle.
-This funding includes approximately $750,000 to develop the future Wedgwood park site sometime after 2018.
+AUGUST 2014 UPDATE: In August 2014, Seattle City voters approved Proposition 1, which created a Seattle Park District.
+One of the less contentious aspects of Proposition 1 was funding set aside for future development of fourteen land-banked park sites around Seattle.
+This funding includes approximately $750,000 to develop the future Wedgwood park site beginning in 2019.